subscribe | donate | contact

-Maybe thirty yards short of the intersection, I saw him standing on the curb, a disheveled young man, not quite in the hippie mold.
-He was looking directly at me it seemed, and gesturing emphatically, an incongruous grin on his face.
+Maybe forty yards short of the intersection, I saw him standing on the curb, a disheveled young man, not quite in the hippie mold.
+He was looking directly at me it seemed, and gesturing emphatically with an incongruous grin.
 As the car moved closer, my expression must have revealed my uncertainty because he nodded his head.
 Yes.
 It was me he was gesturing to.
-I turned to Malcolm with a look, “should we?”
-Malcolm was non-committal.
-I pulled over.

 “What do you mean?”
 I managed to ask.